illumiMatii/clearcode-intern-task/README.md

 I want to show a quick example how this script works:

-* We have an object like this:
+* We have an array like this:
 ```js
 const visitorsData = [
     {